Murali0417/Statistical-Analysis-and-Visualization-of-Adidas-US-Retail-Data/README.md

 # Bar Graph:

 This Python script visualizes sales data using Matplotlib, Pandas, and Seaborn libraries.
 It reads data from a CSV file and creates a bar chart showing total sales per product.
 The x-axis represents different products, while the y-axis shows their corresponding total sales.
 The bars are colored sky blue, and the product names are rotated for better readability. `plt.tight_layout()` is used to ensure the layout fits well before displaying the chart.
+# pie chart:
+The code begins by importing essential libraries like pandas for data handling and matplotlib for visualization.
+It reads a CSV file containing US Adiada sales data into a DataFrame.
+The dataset is then grouped by product to calculate the total units sold for each.
+Using this aggregated data, a pie chart is generated to visually represent the percentage share of units sold by each product.
+Finally, the chart is displayed with equal aspect ratio and labeled segments for clarity.